 I have come to understand that the inverse relationship between English and confidence is equally strong, if not stronger.
 Just as ability to speak English brings confidence, the lack of ability can be a major source of insecurity and shame.

 There have been many times where in the midst of great conversations, people repeatedly discredited their skills, apologizing for their English and saying that they “only speak a little” even though they were having full and intelligible conversations with me.
-After reminding people that they were doing great and had excellent English, I have been told things like, “You give me morale boost.”
 A friend even texted me once that he had a “confession” and “confessed” to me that he used to be very poor at English but now feels much better.
 “My confidence has improved so much since talking with you,” he said.

 In his book, India Calling, Anand Giridharadas explains that post British Raj, a new “self-confidence and liberty to be Indian without apology evolved.”
 Still though, “the colonial stain, that residual longing to be someone apart from yourself,” left its mark.
 Fewer and fewer Indians strove to be English, but millions of Indians strove to learn English, Giridharadas recounts.